Altinity/clickhouse-backup/ReadMe.md

 Upload backup to remote storage: `curl -s localhost:7171/backup/upload/<BACKUP_NAME> -X POST | jq .`

+- Optional query argument `delete-source` works the same as the `--delete-source` CLI argument.
 - Optional query argument `diff-from` works the same as the `--diff-from` CLI argument.
 - Optional query argument `diff-from-remote` works the same as the `--diff-from-remote` CLI argument.
 - Optional query argument `table` works the same as the `--table value` CLI argument.